ahmed-khairy/fablab/README.md

 # FabLab

-## This is the repository for Gharbiya school FabLab, it will include the following
+This is the website for Gharbiya school's FabLab, it will include the following

 ## [What is fab lab ?](/fablab-info.md)